-Established by Mr. and Mrs. H. M. Chase as a memorial to their only child, who died while an undergraduate at King's College.
+Established by Mr. and Mrs. H. M. Chase as a memorials to their only child, who died while an undergraduate at King' College.
 Available to male students entering upon their third or fourth year.
-Application to be made in writing to the Bursar's Office.

 Edith Mabel Mason Memorial Women Students Loan Fund.